lbaile21/LastAliveTerminal/README.md

 ### Testing

-At minimum, exercise changes with:
+Testing is split into manual and automated passes.
+Neither subsumes the
+other: automated tools catch only a fraction of issues (commonly cited estimates put it around 30–40%), while manual checks reveal problems that static analysis cannot — confusing focus order, awkward screen reader phrasing, or gestures with no keyboard equivalent.

+#### Manual Checks

 1. Keyboard-only navigation (no mouse or trackpad).
 Confirm that focus never becomes trapped and that the visible focus indicator is always discernible against the current background.
 2. One screen reader — NVDA, JAWS, VoiceOver, TalkBack, or Orca.
-3. An automated checker such as axe or Lighthouse for obvious regressions.
-4. Page zoom at 200% to confirm the layout reflows without loss of content or functionality, including any sticky headers or off-canvas menus.
+3. Page zoom at 200% to confirm the layout reflows without loss of content or functionality, including any sticky headers or off-canvas menus.
-5. Forced-colors / high-contrast mode to confirm essential UI remains visible when user color overrides are active.
+4. Forced-colors / high-contrast mode to confirm essential UI remains visible when user color overrides are active.
-6. Text spacing overrides (line height 1.5×, paragraph spacing 2×) to confirm content does not clip or overlap.
+5. Text spacing overrides (line height 1.5×, paragraph spacing 2×) to confirm content does not clip or overlap.
-7. Pointer alternatives: verify any drag, swipe, or multi-point gesture has a single-pointer equivalent (WCAG 2.5.1).
+6. Pointer alternatives: verify any drag, swipe, or multi-point gesture has a single-pointer equivalent (WCAG 2.5.1).

-Automated tools catch only a fraction of issues (commonly cited estimates put it around 30–40%), so manual verification remains important.
+#### Automated Checks

+- Run axe or Lighthouse against changed pages and triage any new violations before requesting review.
+- Where practical, add a Pa11y or axe-core assertion to CI for pages or components that have regressed in the past.
+- Treat "needs review" findings as findings: investigate them rather than filtering them out of reports.

 ### Tooling